Faecie/Gilded-Rose-Kata-in-PHP/readme.md

-# The Gilded Rose Kata
+# The Gilded Rose Kata - Variance 03

 You have been provided with enough tests for testing all the differnt products but Conjures.